Mike Munro: Television career

 In 1982, he returned to Sydney and television, where he started as a senior reporter in the Channel 10 newsroom.
 In 1984, he joined the Nine Network and Mike Willesee on the Willesee current affairs program.
 Two years later he replaced George Negus as the fifth male reporter on 60 Minutes, where he remained for the next seven years, becoming well known for his interviews with celebrities, including Madonna, Barbra Streisand, Bette Midler and Katharine Hepburn.

 Munro became a reporter and later the host of A Current Affair.
 In 1996, Munro was the reporter at the centre of the infamous Paxton family expose.
 Munro was replaced as the host of the show in 2003.
 His then boss, Peter Meakin subsequently described Munro's situation/demeanour at that time as "a little on the nose, a little out of favour, a little too brash".
 Meakin added that he did "really admire his (Munro's) courage and his grace" ... "in those last few months at A Current Affair because he did a brilliant job" even when he knew he was going to lose the role.
 Munro said he lost the job because he was continually complaining to management about A Current Affair becoming 'A Consumer Affair' and no longer doing serious investigations, instead focusing on consumer and diet stories.
 For Munro, the final straw came on the night he had to introduce another reporter's story on a toothbrush survey.

 He is synonymous with the biographical show This Is Your Life, which he hosted from 1995 until 2005 and then again in 2008.

-In 2005 he replaced Georgie Gardner on National Nine News Afternoon Edition.
-In 2006 he stepped down from National Nine News Afternoon Edition but continued to present Sydney's National Nine News weekend news, he remained in this position until 2008.
+In 2005 he replaced Georgie Gardner on National Nine News: Afternoon Edition.
+In 2006 he stepped down from National Nine News Afternoon Edition but continued to present Sydney's National Nine News on weekends; he remained in this position until 2008.